belgattitude/nextjs-monorepo-example/.changeset/witty-papayas-report.md

 `pnpm install --frozen-lockfile --strict-peer-dependencies --prefer-offline`

-Vercel will use by default the latest pnpm version 7 available (in reality few versions behind)...
-If you like you can enable the experimental corepack option ENABLE_EXPERIMENTAL_COREPACK=1 in the vercel env.
+Vercel will use by default the latest pnpm version available (in reality few versions behind)...
+If you like you can enable corepack with `ENABLE_EXPERIMENTAL_COREPACK=1 in the vercel env.
 That way it will help reproducibility

 See https://vercel.com/docs/concepts/deployments/configure-a-build#corepack